Search Engine Optimization—Coughlin Goes Under the Hood to Talk Technical SEO

 Your home pages, sales pages, and other important site areas should all have meta descriptions.
 This is code (that users don’t even see on your site) that the search engines look for and analyze to understand what each page contains.
 Search engines use that meta description to populate a brief text segment of your pages in their search results.
 Make sure your page descriptions include your keywords and clue the search engines into what you are trying to tell the world.
 Remember, search engines index pages, and each page is unique.
 Declaring your meta description for each page will help a search engine find the best page for the search query.

 Tagging Images – Every image can be customized on the “back end” to help your SEO.
 It can be labeled/tagged to add a description of what is shown in the image.
 Since search engines can only harvest text, they look for these tags to assist them in understanding the content on a page.
-Tagging images is also an essential task for ACESSIBILITY for a website.
+Tagging images is also an essential task for ACCESSIBILITY for a website.
 Blind users that utilize screen reader assistance tools rely on alt tags to “see” images and multimedia.
 An additional step you can take is giving the image file a relevant name with appropriate keywords.
 Yes, Google can even see the file names being used on the site.
 Tagging = Turbo.

 The internet runs on links; they are the pathways to your pages.
 They’re key to accessing your content, and potentially very helpful for your SEO.
 Optimizing your links should include checking for accuracy and readability.
 The first is ensuring that there are links leading to every page.
 Users need the ability to navigate to and from your rich content areas.
 The second part is creating intelligent link names for your menu items and internal links.
 If your link is - genericSEOwebsite.com/about/kj07836uuinhg9821looppp.html the search engine has no clue what is being linked to based on the link name.
 Furthermore, a blind user will have a hard time deciphering where that link goes.
 Try something more like – genericSEOwebsite.org/about/tips-to-improve-websites.
 Have links to all your pages and make those links easy to read and full of valid keywords and you’ll start lapping those that do not.